'Phenomenal, Electrifying' Leeds youth has blown Bielsa & coaches away - Sources

 Leeds United spent around £100million on strengthening their squad following their Premier League return this summer.

-But one of the cheaper, less heralded signings is causing great excitement among the United coaching staff increasingly convinced he has a massive future ahead of him.
+But one of the cheaper, less heralded signings is causing great excitement among the United coaching staff.

-A Leeds source has told Football Insider that teenage forward Joe Gelhardt has blown the Marcelo Bielsa and his coaching staff away with his promise and potential to be a bona fide Premier League star.
+A Leeds source has told Football Insider that teenage forward Joe Gelhardt has thrilled Marcelo Bielsa and his coaching staff with his promise and potential.

 Words like “phenomenal” and “electrifying” are being regularly used to describe the 18-year-old forward behind the scenes.